 Seraphim: 13500HP 0.675fr 7aoe

 The Novax was almost in the right place, it just needed a nudge to make it nicer to use.
 Since it is a spy satellite and the UEF doesn't have a dedicated advanced intel structure, it got a slight intel boost.
-Removed the exploit of ctrl-k'ing Novaxes in midair to destroy SMDs, T3 artillery, and other expensive targets with no counterplay.
+Since shields absorb crash damage now, the damage reduction has been reverted to its previous value as its not possible to exploit anymore.